hlotze/PythonEnv_with_Ubuntu_Docker/README.md

 # A dockerized Python Development Environment

+This summerizes my notes during playing with docker, building an ubuntu environment.

 ## Motivation

 On our Window PC, we like to have an Linux environment, for